origin-1/gulp-eslint-new/README.md

 gulpESLintNew.format('pretty')
 ```

+`writer` param type: `NodeJS.WritableStream | Function | undefined`

-The `output` argument may be a writable stream, `Function`, or `undefined`.
+The `writer` argument may be a writable stream, `Function`, or `undefined`.
 As a writable stream, the formatter results will be written to the stream.
 If `undefined`, the formatter results will be written to [gulp's log](https://github.com/gulpjs/fancy-log#logmsg).
 A `Function` will be called with the formatter results as the only parameter.